irazer19/oops_design/HLD/fundamentals_notes.md

 - Hashing: Given a key it generates a fixed length character.
 - Mod hashing: Given a key, it generates a fixed length character and then mods(%) with the total number of available hashes.
-- Need for Consisten hashing: Lets say we have 3 servers where for a given key we do f(key) % 3 and get the server which needs to store this data.
+- Need for Consisten hashing: [For equal distribution of load!]
+Lets say we have 3 servers where for a given key we do f(key) % 3 and get the server which needs to store this data.
 Now if we add a new server then for the same key f(key) % 4 will return a different server but our data will not be found here and we will have to rebalance all the previous data into the correct server which is hard.
 - Consisten hashing solves this problem: It ensures that minimum number of rebalance happens when a server is added/removed.
   We place the servers on a virtual ring, and then for a given key we find its hash on the ring and move in clockwise direction, now the first server that we find will be serving this key request.
 To make the request distribution even we use virtual server/nodes and place it on the ring such that all the keys are uniformaly handled by all the servers.
   Virtual servers: Say we have a server A, now we use this same server and call it ServerA1, ServerA2, etc on the ring, which ultimately points to the same Server A.
+- What about replication?
+If the replication factor n = 3, then we need to replicate the data in n-1 servers = 2 servers.
+  We move in the clockwise direction in the ring ignoring all the virtual nodes, and save the data in the node which are in a differenet data-center.
+- Preference list: It is the list of all nodes where the replica data is stored.
+The first preference is given to the first node where the data is stored.
+Every node has a preference list, and every other node is aware of every nodes preference list.

 # Twitter Snowflake:
 One popular example of a distributed unique ID generator is Twitter's Snowflake system.
 In Snowflake, a 64-bit ID is